miklevin/MikeLev.in/_posts/2024-11-13-final-mile-of-first-app.md

 story-telling when not.
 And stray functions near where they're used, unless a strong reason to gather them, such as all your endpoints or common early-phase helpers like we just did here.

+Be not just on another level.
+Be on another level ***and*** your level (whoever you happen to be talking to).
+And that is not to be condescending.
+That is to be opening the door and inviting you in.
+The grass is greener where you build way-finding banners from figlets to lean into your mad vim skills.
+What code-linters think of it, be damned.
+And for all you people who think that multiple files is better organization, that's because your tools and/or text-navigation skills suck.
+Believe me, when you add tabbing and jumping between files to your text-navigation muscle memory, complexity explodes.
+The `:b` vim commands for buffer navigation is a whole other blog post.

+Did I mention I'm not a professional coder or programmer?
+You just want those text manipulation skills to be like walking or breathing if you want to be a jack of all trades master of tech.
+Tech is text is tech is text.
+Sooner or later, it's all compiled from source, and only those engineers who once cut the photo-masks from Rubylith with XActo knives for photolithography imaging of the IC dies, well they lived in an analog world.
+The rest of us are just twiddling bits around (thanks for the words, Paul Calkin and Jessie something-or-other from my Commodore days) in text files that have meaning when moved around in systems that hide that fact from you.
+The hot thing today?
+WASM!
+Just compiled text-files.
+Nothing isn't.
+Not a programmer.
+Just love me some tech, like the way some folks are into sports, music or whatever.
+It's all part and parcel of the whole sci-fi fan thing.